 Feeding your indoor plants

-Don’t let your plants get hangry!
-To get the best out of your plants, you will need to feed them some food.
-A good balanced fertiliser (plant food) will provide plants with all the nutrients they need to grow more leaves and help them stay strong.
+To get the best out of your indoor plants, you will need to feed them some food.
+The Good Plant Co Indoor Plant Food will provide all the nutrients they need to grow more leaves and help them stay strong.
 When the plant is actively growing during the warmer months, it needs a bit more food and water.
 During the slow growing season (cooler winter months) your plant doesn’t eat or drink as much (no extra winter layer of fat for these babies).
-Fertiliser (plant food) can be applied as granular slow release pellets or as a liquid.
-A bit more chilled out about your plants?
-Some granular products last 3-6 months which make them ideal for indoor plants and busy people.
-Hard-core plant-mum?
-Liquid fertiliser maybe be best as it gives you better control over the amount fed and when.
-Obviously, follow the label on your preferred fertiliser (plant food) for your baby.
 Sometimes it’s ok to be a helicopter parent – respond to your plant’s needs.
+To keep the dust off your beautiful indoor plant leaves use The Good Plant Co Leaf Shine.
 Moral of the story, if it is growing new leaves then it will need more water and food!